LisaPMunich/Movie-API/readme.md

 <img src="https://user-images.githubusercontent.com/99111208/162905204-e4b60cd9-b123-4f71-9ce1-197a0d6c074e.png" alt="Screenshot Swagger documentation updated">

-## Data Security - Implementation of Security Measures for Backend
+### Implementation of Security Measures for Backend

 * CORS in Express (set to allow for all origins)
 * Bcrypt for Password hashing (see screenshot)